The trichotomy of primordial black holes initial conditions: Thresholds

 \section{Thresholds}

-Here we present the thresholds values, $g_c$, for different profiles.
+Here we present the threshold values, $g_c$, for different profiles.
 In Fig.\ref{fig:gcAll}, we can clearly see that as $w$ increases, the trichotomy appears.
-For Type-F and Type-C perturbations the crossing between Type-I and Type-II happens around $w\sim34$, while for Type-O happens before, at $w\sim29$.
-We also see the trend anticipated earlier that the lowest thresholds are related to Type-C where the cores help the collapse.
-On the other hand, the highest thresholds are related to Type-O where instead the cores fight the collapse.
+For Type-F and Type-C perturbations, the crossing between Type-I and Type-II happens around $w\sim34$, while for Type-O happens before, at $w\sim29$.
+We also see the trend anticipated earlier, that the lowest thresholds are related to Type-C, where the cores help the collapse.
+On the other hand, the highest thresholds are related to Type-O, where instead the cores fight the collapse.

+This is one of the main results of our paper, namely that for large enough cores, the threshold cannot only depend upon the shell structure.

-For large values of $w$, Type-O and Type-F become Type-II, as already noted in \cite{w}.
+For large values of $w$ (still in Fig. \ref{fig:gcAll}), Type-O and Type-F become Type-II, as already noted in \cite{w}.
 On the other hand, Type-C perturbations lie in both Type-I and Type-II regions.
-We will explore this peculiar behaviour in the following sections.
+We will explore this peculiar behaviour in the following sections, nevertheless, we can already anticipate that Type-C should smoothly behave as Type-F for small core amplitudes.
+This is precisely what happens in the Fig. \ref{fig:gcAll}.